earth-system-radiation/rte-rrtmgp/doc/jekyll_site/how-tos/build-and-test.md

 ---
 layout: "page"
-title: "How to build the libraries, tests, and examples, run the tests, and verify the results"
+title: "How to build and run tests"
 ---
+How to build the libraries, tests, and examples, run the tests, and verify the results

 ## In a nutshell
 In the root directory:
 - `make libs`  makes the RTE and RRTMGP libraries, the unit tests, and the examples